kterra/Inteli-2024-1B/materiais/tutorial-sails/tutorial-sails-part2-EN.md

   },
 ```

-## Passo 5: Valide a funcionalidade do site
+## Step 5: Validate the site's functionality
-Utilize o comando `sails lift` no terminal para renderizar a versão atualizada do site.
+Use the command `sails lift` in the terminal to render the website updated version.